-What to expect:
+What to expect on your work team:

-- Sunday evening, the work teams meet for the first time to get to know each other. - Work teams are together a lot during the week, and do just about everything together. - Besides working at their work site, teams do chores and lead worship and grace together.
-They also give site reports to share about their project and its progress with the other volunteers.
+- Sunday evening, work teams meet for the first time to get to know each other. - Work teams do just about everything together during the week - their projects, other opportunities to serve, and evening program activities. - Work teams are given a set of lunchtime conversation topics, called a "Spiritual Sandwich," related to the day's theme. - Work teams also give "Site Reports" each day to share about their project and its progress with other volunteers.